 - 1 egg beaten with 1 tsp water or milk

 For the dough

-To make in a food processor: Place flour and salt in work bowl fitted with standard blade.
+To make in a food processor: Place 2 cups flour and ½ tsp salt in work bowl fitted with standard blade.
 Pulse to combine.
-Add cream cheese, chopped into large chunks, and run machine until it's fully dispersed into the flour.
-Add butter in large chunks and run machine until dough starts to clump.
+Add ½ lb cream cheese, chopped into large chunks, and run machine until it's fully dispersed into the flour.
+Add ½ lb butter in large chunks and run machine until dough starts to clump.
 Dump out onto a large piece of plastic wrap and form into a flattish disc.

-To make with a stand mixer: Let butter and cream cheese soften at room temperature.
+To make with a stand mixer: Let ½ lb butter and ½ lb cream cheese soften at room temperature.
 Beat both together until light and fluffy.
-Beat in salt.
-Add flour, beating until it disappears.
+Beat in ½ tsp salt.
+Add 2 cups flour, beating until it disappears.
 Scrape dough onto a large piece of plastic wrap and form into a flattish disc.

 Both methods: Chill dough until totally firm, about 2 hours in the fridge or about 30 minutes in the freezer.
 (Dough keeps in the fridge for up to a week, and in freezer much longer.)

 For the cookies

 Heat oven to 350 F and line a couple baking sheets with parchment paper or nonstick baking mats.

 Stir 1 ½ Tbsp cinnamon and ⅔ cup sugar together in a small dish.
 Place 1 cup chocolate in a second dish.